peter302/anita-kitchen/README.md

 {Anit-kitchen}
 {The site is about Anita-kitchen , a restaurant that deals with fast food}, {28-6-2018}
 By {peter kuria}
-{The site is about Anita-kitchen , a restaurant that deals with fast food.This is the link to my website https://github.com/peter302/anita-kitchen.git }
+{The site is about Anita-kitchen , a restaurant that deals with fast food.The sites shows the type of food the deal with and their best customers.This is the link to my website https://github.com/peter302/anita-kitchen.git }

 Setup/Installation Requirements
 -you need Git